jorge-wagner/ImmersiveTaxiVis/README.md

 *Wolfgang Stuerzlinger* acknowledges support from NSERC.

-*Luciana Nedel* also acknowledges support from CNPq.
+*Luciana Nedel* also acknowledges support from CNPq (311259/2022-7, 421962/2023-2).
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.

 ## <a id="cite"></a> Citation